 There are a few simple, not-so-secret ingredients to our granola greatness.
 Integrity of ingredients is central to all our Deli recipes and this is no exception.
-We start with local organic rolled oats from Ferris Organic Farm in Eaton Rapids, MI.
+We start with Michigan grown rolled oats.

 Next we load up on the nuts (almonds, walnuts, cashews, pecans, and pumpkin seeds) for a tapestry of flavor, delightful crunch and boosted protein.
 Then we make sure it’s not too sweet.
 The natural sweeteners (honey, Michigan maple syrup, Muscovado brown sugar) all add deep well rounded flavors with subtle sweetness.
 Finally we round things out with a touch of coconut oil, cinnamon, vanilla and salt.
 That’s it.
 No preservatives, no artificial flavors and no funny business.